santiaghini/seed-counter/README.md

 Example: `VZ254_BF.tif` and `VZ254_FL.tif`

+### Colorimetric mode
-**Color mode** requires a single RGB image per sample where marked seeds appear in a distinct color.
+**Colorimetric mode** requires a single RGB image per sample where transgenic seeds express a marker that displays color visible to the naked eye, such as the [RUBY reporter](https://www.nature.com/articles/s41438-020-00390-1).
 The file name itself is used as the sample name.

 ## Usage